 Klitmøller, Denmark

-Due to its winds and waves, this small fisher village attracted the unexpected interest of surfers and kitesurfers — they even called it “Cold Hawaii”.
+Because of its winds and waves, this small fishing village attracted the unexpected interest of surfers and kitesurfers — they even called it "Cold Hawaii".
 Klitmøller is also bordered by Thy National Park, where you can explore dune and heath landscapes of Northwest Jutland.
 Enjoy the quiet time here and taste local fish and seafood.

 Filandia, Colombia

-Coffee aficionados, you’re welcome: Filandia is where one of the finest Colombian coffee beans has been produced.
-To have an ultimate local experience, fetch yourself a good cup, take a walk across the colorful streets, then ascend to the main Filandia’s viewpoint — mirador Colina Iluminada, a watchtower from which you can observe all the rich greenery rolling under your feet.
+Coffee aficionados, you're welcome: Filandia is where some of the finest Colombian coffee beans are produced.
+To have an ultimate local experience, fetch yourself a good cup, take a walk across the colorful streets, then ascend to the main viewpoint in Filandia — Mirador Colina Iluminada, a watchtower from which you can observe all the rich greenery rolling under your feet.

 Copacabana, Bolivia

-Bolivian city on Lake Titicaca's shores is renowned for the 17th-century shrine Basilica of Our Lady of Copacabana and local blend of indigenous and Spanish traditions.
+A Bolivian city on the shores of Lake Titicaca is renowned for the 17th-century shrine, the Basilica of Our Lady of Copacabana, and a local blend of indigenous and Spanish traditions.
 From here, you can also take a boat to the Isla del Sol to see the ruins of Chinkana, an ancient Inca labyrinth.
 Copacabana is a highland town (it sits just below 4 km), so expect rather cool weather.
-But be ready that this kind of altitude will require adaptation due to the lower amounts of oxygen in the air.
+But be prepared that this altitude will require adaptation due to the lower oxygen levels in the air.

 Arequipa, Peru

 The second-largest Peruvian city breathes with history.
-Known as the “White City” for its walls made of volcanic stone, Arequipa boasts around 500 examples of 19th-century architecture.
+Known as the "White City" for its walls made of volcanic stone, Arequipa boasts around 500 examples of 19th-century architecture.
 But it’s not all in the rocks — local Arequipeño tradition and style shape everything from museums and monasteries to markets, festivals, music, and cuisine.
-Some restaurants even serve a special main course for each day of the week — think rocoto relleno (spicy stuffed pepper) or vegetable soup or lentil stew, a hearty white fish chowder with potatoes, cheese, and corn.
+Some restaurants even serve a special main course for each day of the week — think rocoto relleno (spicy stuffed pepper), vegetable soup, lentil stew, or a hearty white fish chowder with potatoes, cheese, and corn.

 Chiloé Island, Chile

-This is for those looking for a slightly isolated island with strong local vibes: although planes only began flying to Chiloé Island in 2012, most visitors still arrive by ferry.
+This is for those looking for a slightly isolated island with strong local vibes: although flights to Chiloé Island only began in 2012, most visitors still arrive by ferry.
 The end of June is an ideal time to visit, when local fishermen celebrate their main annual event — the Fiesta de San Pedro.
-But the island’s unique traditions are on display year-round, especially in its rustic markets and cuisine.
-Don’t miss curanto, a communal dish of seafood, meat, and potatoes cooked over hot stones in an earth oven and covered with leaves.
+But the island's unique traditions are on display year-round, especially in its rustic markets and cuisine.
+Don't miss curanto, a communal dish of seafood, meat, and potatoes cooked over hot stones in an earth oven and covered with leaves.

 Ushuaia, Argentina